With so many misconceptions about estate planning it is no wonder why most individuals delay or do not have a sufficient estate plan.

 You do not want to leave your loved ones in a position of grieving and fighting over property with one another.
 Nor do you want to leave the care of your minor children up to the state courts if something were to happen to you!

-The best estate plans are created by focusing on the people, not property.
-The clients' goals are always at the forefront of every estate plan.
+Our estate plans are created by focusing on the people, not property.
+That means our clients' goals are always at the forefront of every estate plan.
 No two estate plans should be alike, because no two clients are exactly alike.

 A testamentary trust is created after your death by a provision in your will.
 These types of trusts are also very common in estate planning.
 The type of trust used is dependent on your specific goals and circumstances.

 - Trusts accomplish a tremendous amount of legal, tax, personal, family, asset protection, and other goals such as: